-Asthma is a common chronic respiratory condition in which the airways suddenly and unexpectedly constrict, causing coughing, wheezing, shortness of breath and a tightening of the chest.
+Asthma is a chronic respiratory condition in which the airways suddenly and unexpectedly constrict, causing coughing, wheezing, shortness of breath and a tightening of the chest.
 It is typically managed with a combination of long-term control medicine to reduce airway inflammation and short-term rescue inhalers to relieve sudden flare-ups.

 "Asthma is one of those very common conditions; certainly 4-year-olds can have asthma," says Goldstein.
-"There are asthma deaths, but for individuals who are under good medical care, that would be a rare circumstance," says Goldstein.
+"There are asthma deaths, but for individuals who are under good medical care, that would be a rare circumstance."

 Should an asthma sufferer aspire to a premium rate class?
 Absolutely, says Goldstein.